se7enxweb/exponentialbasic/README.md

   - polledit/new - Needs work.
 Tests as 90% Functional.
 Some warnings on Page Load.
 - ezlink
   - category/0 - Tests as 100% Functional.
-  - categoryedit/edit/1 - Needs work.
-Warnings blocking form.
+  - categoryedit/edit/1 - Tests as 100% Functional.
-  - unacceptedlist -  Needs work.
-Warnings on page load.
+  - unacceptedlist -  Tests as 100% Functional.
-  - typelist - Needs Further Testing as no data displayed from system.
-Tests OK.
+  - typelist - Tests as 100% Functional.
-  - typeedit - Needs work.
-Warnings blocking form.
+  - typeedit - Tests as 100% Functional.
-  - categoryedit/new - Needs work.
-Warnings blocking form.
+  - categoryedit/new -Tests as 100% Functional.
-  - linkedit/new - Needs work.
-Fatal Errors on Page Load.
+  - linkedit/new - Tests as 100% Functional.
 - ezforum
   - unapprovedlist - Tests as 100% Functional.
 No errors but no listing.
   - categorylist/ - Tests as 100% Functional.
 No errors but no listing.